 New applicants to the seminary should indicate the desire to pursue the M.A.Th. on application materials.
 Current Southwestern students should fill out a Degree Change Form available in the Registrar’s Office and include an explanation of the reasons for pursuing the M.A.Th.

 The 50-hour degree includes courses in Spiritual Formation, Biblical Languages, Biblical Studies, Theological Studies, and Ethics and Philosophical Studies.
 Students may use elective hours to pursue a concentration and/or to complete an optional thesis.
-Concentrations which exceed 12 hours extend the overall length of the program.
+For concentration requirements please see the Registrar's Office advising staff.

 In addition to the two hours of required Spiritual Formation, only courses from Biblical Studies, Theological Studies, and Ethics and Philosophical Studies apply toward the degree.
 Practicum courses and internet courses do not apply toward the degree.